 Some regions are limited by the size of the system they can install; to find out more information, contact us.

-The clean electricity created by your solar power system is always used in your home before power from the grid.
-If your home uses more electricity than what your solar power system can provide, it will then source grid power.
+The clean electricity created by your solar energy system is always used in your home before power from the grid.
+If your home uses more electricity than what your solar energy system can provide, it will then source grid power.

 Your Feed-in Tariff Rate

-Most customers who sign an agreement with their energy provider will be offered a rate of 8c/kWh for the solar power that is fed back into the grid.
+Most customers who sign an agreement with their energy provider will be offered a rate of 8c/kWh for the solar energy that is fed back into the grid.

 It’s best to check with your power company to find out the tariff rates on offer and if you can, it’s recommended that you shop around to secure the best rates.
 Feed-in tariffs can also vary state-to-state, so make sure you have your figures right before you start calculating your savings.

-The Size of The Solar Power System You Install
+The Size of The solar energy System You Install

-Larger solar power systems, such as a 5kW unit, will produce significantly more power than a smaller, 2kW system for example.
+Larger solar energy systems, such as a 5kW unit, will produce significantly more power than a smaller, 2kW system for example.

 On the other hand, installing a system which is too large will mean you’re exporting a surplus of power back into the grid.
 Now that feed-in tariffs are lower, you will be selling power back to your energy provider for much less than the costs of your electricity rates.